mrlunchbox777/personal-finance/README.md

 ## Note on Realism

 Depending on your job you may make it through to different portions of this plan.
-That's perfectly fine, and just push it as far as you can.
-When doing that though, be reasonable; you can't get to the ideal state in a day.
-Start working through what you can one day at a time, and improve as best you can day by day.
+That's perfectly fine, and attempt to get through as much as you can.
+When doing that, be reasonable; you can't get to the ideal state instantly.
+Start working through what you can one day at a time, and improve as best you can little by little.

 Many things in this guide are at odds with each other.
-That isn't to say that they are contradictory, but they are competing interests, e.g. good vs fast vs cheap (pick 2).
-There are several optimization problems here and only you (or a fiduciary) can really make that decision.
+That isn't to say that they are contradictory, but they are competing interests, e.g. good vs fast vs cheap, pick 2 of those options.
+There are several optimization problems here and only you (or a fiduciary) can really make those decisions.

 ## Stay Alive